-The back of the tongue (base of the tongue), the back of the roof of the mouth (soft palate), and the tonsils are not considered part of the oral cavity.
-Instead, they are considered part of the region called the throat (oropharynx).
+The back or base of the tongue, the back of the roof of the mouth (soft palate), and the tonsils are not part of the oral cavity.
+Instead, they are part of the region called the throat or oropharynx.

 Every part of the mouth has an important function.
-For example, the lips are very important for speaking.
-The tongue is also very important for speaking, as well as for swallowing.
+For instance, the lips are needed to speak.
+The tongue is also key to speaking and for swallowing.
 The gums help protect the teeth and keep them healthy.
-Salivary glands in the mouth make saliva to keep the mouth wet and to help digest food.

-Cancers of the oral cavity can cause eating and speaking problems, and can sometimes hinder normal breathing.
+Cancers of the oral cavity can affect how you chew, swallow, talk, and can sometimes even affect breathing.

 Types of oral cancer

-Verrucous carcinoma is another type of oral cancer.
-It's considered a type of squamous cell carcinoma, but this low-grade cancer rarely spreads to distant sites (metastasizes).
-It accounts for less than 5% of all diagnosed oral cancer.
+Verrucous carcinoma is a rare type of squamous cell carcinoma.
+It's a low-grade or slow-growing type that rarely spreads to distant sites (metastasizes).
+It accounts for less than 1 in 50 oral cancers.

-Other much less common types of oral cancer include salivary gland tumors, including adenoid cystic carcinoma, adenocarcinoma, and other types of salivary gland cancer.
+Other much less common types of oral cancer include salivary gland tumors, including adenoid cystic carcinoma and adenocarcinoma, and lymphoma.

 Talk with your healthcare provider

 If you have questions about oral cancer, talk with your healthcare provider.
-He or she can help you understand more about this cancer.
+They can help you understand more about this cancer.